 When you run events for a living, email management is critical.
 From invites to confirmations and follow-ups, reaching the correct audience can make or break an event.
-Allison Gardner, Marketing Automation Manager at Freeman, explains how they achieved success through marketing automation.
+Alison Gardner, Marketing Automation Manager at Freeman, explains how they achieved success through marketing automation.
 Watch as she walks us through their process!

 Jeff Coveney: Well today we're joined by Allison Gardner who is running market operations over at Freeman.
 She was recently named a PI Performer for all of her thought leadership and success at Freeman.
 Today, welcome, Allison.

-Allison Gardner: Thank you so much.
+Alison Gardner: Thank you so much.
 I appreciate it.

 Jeff Coveney: Excited to have you here today.
 Can you talk a little bit about what your day to day work is like at Freeman?

-Allison Gardner: Yeah, absolutely.
+Alison Gardner: Yeah, absolutely.
 I'm the marketing automation manager at Freeman, which means I do all things Marketo.
 I primarily run our Marketo instance.
 I'm in charge of our lead management.
 I'm in charge of all of our integrations, including our main integration, which is with Salesforce.
 I am responsible for nurture programs and email campaigns and webinar programs.
 And we do all types of things.
 It keeps me busy doing something different every day.

 Jeff Coveney: You've had a lot of success, but what are some of the challenges that you face kind of working marketing operations on a day to day basis?

-Allison Gardner: Yeah, I think this is a great question.
+Alison Gardner: Yeah, I think this is a great question.
 I think that I don't always look at them as challenges as I look at them as opportunities.
 We have a lot of opportunities at our company.
 We have a lot of technology.
 We have a lot of systems of record.